 -

-Precision fermentation – using engineered microbes to produce functional ingredients
+Precision fermentation – using engineered microbes to produce specific functional ingredients

 -

-QPS – EFSA’s Qualified Presumption of Safety list for microbial strains
+QPS – EFSA’s Qualified Presumption of Safety status for a list of selected microbial species

 -